Grad1ent/AD-Notes/README.md

 ## Practice

 Below procedure can be used for effective removal of lingering objects in entire forest.
-It bases on preparing reference domain controller with clean, writable domain partition, and using it as an authoritative source for any other domain controller holding write (DC) or read-only (GC) version of this partition.
+It's based on preparing reference domain controller with clean, writable domain partition, and using it as an authoritative source for any other domain controller holding write (DC) or read-only (GC) version of this partition.

 Solution is covered by using following command: